Great Motorcycle Rides in Arkansas

 but visitors would easier find fine works of art than air-brushed

 T-shirts.
-Eureka is a great motorcycle destination, only miles
+Eureka is a great motorcycle destination, only a short distance

-from the major metropolitan area of Bentonville and Fayetteville and the
+from the major metropolitan area of Bentonville and Fayetteville (which draws more than 400,000 riders each September for the Bikes Blues and BBQ rally) and the

 cities between the two, and Branson, Missouri is only 65 miles away.

 The area surrounding nearby Beaver Lake affords great motorcycle rides, and the

 towering bluffs of the Buffalo National River are only about an

 hour-and-a-half ride away.
 For more information visit www.rideeurekasprings.com, www.eurekasprings.org. - Eureka Springs accommodations